Governance

 Internal regulations of the Executive Board (available in Portuguese)

-Policy for nomination of Senior Management Members (available in Portuguese)
+Ombudsman Policy (available in Portuguese)